postgres/postgres/documentation/docs/test.md

 # Test Transparent Data Encryption

+To check if the data is encrypted, do the following:

+=== "pg_tde Tech preview"

     !!! warning

         This is the tech preview functionality.
 Its scope is not yet finalized and can change anytime.** Use it only for testing purposes.**

 To check if the data is encrypted, do the following: